 Sobhanlal Datta Gupta

-5. Adequate justice the fecundity of choice factor
+5. Adequate justice, the fecundity of choice and the interlocutor

 6. Outline of a postcolonial theory of justice